 There are three types of cluster A personality disorders:

 - Paranoid personality disorder: Someone experiencing this might find it hard to trust others and suspect that their motives are hurtful.

 - Schizoid personality disorder: Someone experiencing this might find it hard to relate to other people and prefer to be alone.
 They also may not have a wide range of emotional expression.

 - Schizotypal personality disorder.
 Someone experiencing this may feel very uncomfortable in close relationships and have thoughts or behaviours that are “odd” or distorted.

 Like all mental health issues, personality disorders are complicated.
 A mixture of biological and environmental factors can cause some people to develop a personality disorder.

-There is some evidence that suggests genetics may play a role, but environment and life experience also seem to be a factor.
+There is some evidence that suggests genetics may play a role, but environment and life experience are also factors.
 People who experience trauma, abuse or have unhealthy relationships as children are at a higher risk of developing a personality disorder.
-People who have aggressive, anxious or impulsive personalities may also be more likely to develop a personality disorder.

 Personality disorders are diagnosed when the way a person thinks, feels, or behaves impairs their ability to live a healthy life, or when it causes extreme distress for them or the people around them.

 The signs and symptoms of personality disorders can be explained by a number of factors or other illnesses, and anyone at some point or another may feel or behave in these ways whether they have a mental health issue or not.
 Everyone has “personality”, so you may see behaviours and feelings described here that everyone has at times, but it doesn’t mean they have a disorder.